davidjosearaujo/dissertation/docs/Questions.md

 ## What types of devices can connect to 5G?

-## 5GC device vs. N5GC device
+## 5GC vs. N5GC device.
+What is the difference?

-## How does a device each connect to a 5G network?
+## How does each device connect to a 5G network?